 The building has a dedicated Customer Service Center.

-Residents will have a mandatory partial meal plan that can be used at the USC Village's new dining hall, as well as other USC Hospitality outlets.
+Residents will have a mandatory partial meal plan that can be used at the USC Village Dining Hall, as well as other USC Hospitality outlets.

 Residents of USC Village may apply at USC Transportation's website for a parking permit at the new USC Shrine Structure located about a block and a half east on Jefferson.